alexpeshe/DfE-AMS-OpenClassrooms-Data-Analysis-Bootcamp_Excel_Tableau_Python_SQL_Projects/README.md

-- This is the repository contains 4 projects undertaken during the 4-months Data Analysis Bootcamp sponsored by the Department for Education UK delivered through OpenClassrooms and managed by Alexander Mann Solutions-AMS
+# This is the repository contains 4 projects undertaken during the 4-months Data Analysis Bootcamp sponsored by the Department for Education UK

 # Project 1 - Explore a Dataset on Energy Usage and Draw Your First Conclusions